yurazablotskiy/Uber_patners/README.md

 ![Image Description](img/uber_partners.png)

-# Responsive Website with Flexbox and SCSS
+# Responsive Website with Flexbox and SASS

 This project is a fully responsive website designed to adapt to various screen sizes.
-It uses Flexbox for the layout, SCSS for styling, and includes a JavaScript script to manage the menu.
+It uses Flexbox for the layout, SASS for styling, and includes a JavaScript script to manage the menu.
 The website is built with a mobile-first approach, ensuring an optimal user experience across all devices.

 ## Live Demo
 You can view the live version of this website at: